-Information technology (IT) and cyber risks remain top risks, not only for the financial services sector, but for other industries worldwide.
-We continue to be subjected to heightened risks in the form of cyberattacks, data breaches, cyber extortion and similar compromises.
-Bank has deployed adequate measures to counter this risk.
+Information technology (IT) and cyber risks remain one of the top risks, not only for the financial services sector, but for other industries worldwide.
+Bank has deployed adequate measures to counter risks arising from cyberattacks, data breaches, cyber extortion and similar compromises.
+The Central Bank of the UAE plays an active role in coordinating with banks on potential cybersecurity threats by providing insight on the potential threats to combat cybercrimes.
+The Bank continues to remain fully compliant with NESA requirements.